andrei-akopian/TMPTSCH/README.md

 Standard `sent` syntax, if you know it, you are good to go. (check image syntax tho!)

+For example see `demo.md`.

 If you don't, come back another day when I have better instructions ready.

+Have and save every version of your presentation.
+Because the
+- [ ] slide insertion and
+- [ ] slide deletion
+are not yet implemented, you have no way of undoing anything you did (other than resetting to a backup).

 ### Hotkeys